logicalor/comfyui_multi_replace/README.md

 ### Basic Usage

 1. Add a **Find/Replace Pairs** node
-2. Set the number of pairs you need with `pair_count`
+2. Enter your find pattern and replacement in the first pair
-3. Enter your find patterns and replacements
+3. Click **➕ Add Pair** to add more pairs as needed
 4. Connect the `pairs` output to a **Text Replacer** node
 5. Enter or connect your input text
 6. Get the modified text from the `result` output

 ### Connecting Dynamic Values

-Each find/replace pair has optional input connectors (`find_N_input` and `replace_N_input`) that can receive values from other nodes.
-Connected inputs take priority over widget values.
+Right-click on any find or replace widget and select "Convert to Input" to create a connector that can receive values from other nodes.

 ### Chaining Replacers